AARichburg/Human-AI_Authorship_Analysis/README.md

 After running the notebook [Prepare CoAuthor data from raw to plain text.ipynb](https://github.com/AARichburg/Human-AI_Authorship_Analysis/blob/main/Prepare_CoAuthor_data_from_raw_to_plain_text.ipynb) you will have access to the files CoAuthor_Data_session.csv and CoAuthor_Data_segment.csv.
-These CSV files contain the session/segment level splits of the CoAuthor Data (https://coauthor.stanford.edu/).
+These CSV files contain the session/segment level splits of the [CoAuthor Data](https://coauthor.stanford.edu/).
 There are the following seven fields:

 1) sentence_id: the number sentence for the session.
 Note some sessions do not